JasTC2000/individualproject_dir/README.md

 The data used is from a plate reader and show the fluorescence for each well in a 96 well plate over 21 hours.
 Fluorescence (FI) was read every 10 minuets.

+Environment Consistency: Python version Python 3.12.7
+| packaged by Anaconda, Inc. | (main, Oct  4 2024, 08:22:19) [Clang 14.0.6 ]
-Environment Consistency: Python version ? is required to run the notebook for this project.
+y is required to run the notebook for this project.